My-HiME

-My-HiME (舞-HiME, Mai-HiME) is a Japanese anime television series produced by Sunrise.
+My-HiME (舞-HiME, Mai-Hime) is a Japanese anime produced by Sunrise.
 Directed by Masakazu Obara and written by Hiroyuki Yoshino, it premiered in Japan on TV Tokyo from September 2004 to March 2005.
-The series focuses on the lives of HiMEs—girls with the capacity to materialize photons—gathered at Fuka Academy for secret purposes.
+The series focuses on the lives of Himes, girls with the capacity to materialize photons, who gather at Fuka Academy for secret purposes.

 The series was licensed for North American distribution by Bandai Entertainment and European distribution by Bandai's European subsidiary, Beez, with the first American DVD released in March 2006.
 Bandai released the Complete Collection DVD set in America on October 7, 2008.
-It is also shown on iaTV in the mid-2000s and on Comcast’s Anime Selects on Demand for a limited time.
+It is also shown on iaTV in the mid-2000s and on Comcast's Anime Selects on Demand for a limited time.
 At Otakon 2013, Funimation had announced that it acquired the series, along with a handful of other former BEI titles.
 They also announced at the 2017 New York Comic Con that they would release My-HiMe, My-Otome, and a My-Otome Zwei + My-Otome 0: S.ifr pack, all on Blu-Ray + DVD combo packs on January 8, 2018.

 Plot

-The story centers on Mai Tokiha, a seemingly ordinary high-school girl who has recently transferred to the prestigious Fuuka Academy with her younger brother, Takumi.
-The elite Fuuka Academy harbors a number of mysteries, involving both fellow students and staff.
-As they arrive at the Academy, Mai finds herself bound to a Child, a part-spiritual, part-mechanical creature, that can only be summoned and controlled by girls with the HiME mark.
+The series focuses on Mai Tokiha, a somewhat ordinary high school girl who has recently transferred to the prestigious Fuuka Academy with her younger brother, Takumi.
+The elite Fuuka Academy harbors numerous mysteries involving both fellow students and staff.
+As they arrive, Mai finds herself bound to a Child, a half-spiritual, half-mechanical creature that can only be summoned and controlled by girls with the Hime mark.

-Mai is told that she is one of twelve girls who have the aforementioned mark, and that they must use their powers to protect everyone from Orphans, monstrous creatures with abilities similar to the HiME's Children.
-Mai is very reluctant to become involved at first, because of her protective role towards her brother, but the other HiME quickly begin to manifest around her, each with very different motivations and goals for using (or not using) her powers.
-As the Orphans become more numerous and aggressive, Mai joins the other HiME's fight against them to protect those around her, including her friends, who are even drawn into the conflict as well.
-However, Mai and the other HiME soon find out the Orphans are not the only kind of enemy they have to fight, and as the cause of all of this is revealed, they find themselves facing the dark secret about their destiny.
+Mai is told that she is one of twelve girls who have the aforementioned mark, and that they must use their powers to protect everyone from Orphans, monstrous creatures with abilities similar to the Hime's Children.
+She is reluctant to become involved at first, because of her protective role towards her brother, but the other Himes quickly begin to manifest around her, each with very different motivations and goals for using her powers or not.
+As the Orphans become more numerous and aggressive, Mai joins the other Himes fighting against them to protect those around her, including her friends, who are even drawn into the conflict as well.
+However, Mai and the other Himes soon find out the Orphans are not the only kind of enemy they have to fight, and as the cause of all of this is revealed, they find themselves facing the dark secret about their destiny.